holisticnetworking/easy-inputs/index.md

 [screenshot]: img/bad-screenshot.png "Be kind: sprintf() at a minimum."

 As a solution, this API borrows heavily from CakePHP's FormHelper to provide a uniform set of methods that will create form fields including WordPress editor windows.
 In this way, setting up the configuration of a WordPress form or form field feels a lot more like configuring other WP elements such as `wp_nav_menu()`.

-To install this plugin, download the repository
+## Installation
+To install this plugin, clone the repository into your /wp-content/plugins directory.
+There is no need to "activate" this "plugin".
+Once the files are in place, simply include them into your project as shown below.

 ## Usage
 Using the plugin couldn't be easier.
 Simply include the plugin, instantiate the class and start creating inputs right away!